-An oil based mud can be defined as a drilling fluid which has oil as its continuous external phase and the water, if present, is a dispersed or internal phase.
-The solids in an oil-based fluid are oil-wet, all additives are oil dispersible and the filtrate of the mud is oil.
+An oil based mud can be defined as a drilling fluid that has oil as its continuous external phase and the water, if present, is a dispersed or internal phase.
+The solids in an oil-based fluid are oil-wet, all drilling additives are oil dispersible and its filtrate is oil.
 The water, if present, is emulsified in the oil phase.
-Since the 1930’s it has been recognized that better productivity is achieved from reservoirs when oil based muds rather than Water Based Mud are used to drill through the reservoir.
+Since the 1930’s drilling OBM has been recognized that better productivity is achieved from reservoirs when oil based muds rather than Water Based Mud are used to drill through the reservoir.
 This is largely because the oil does not cause the clays in the reservoir to swell or cause changes in the wettability of the formations.
-Crude oil was first used to drill through the pay zone, but it suffered from several disadvantages (low gel strength, limited viscosity, safety hazard due to low flash point).
+Crude oil was first used to drill through the pay zone, but it suffered from several disadvantages (low mud gel strength, limited viscosity, safety hazard due to low flash point).
 (Check also: the testing procedures of OBM)

 Oil Based Drilling Mud Classifications Types